Tianxiang-C/ctx/content/en/project/MBIS/index.md

 url_source: ''
 url_video: ''
 ---
-**Objective**: The present study developed a 15-item Muscle Bias Internalization Scale (MBIS) which measures the extent to which men endorse muscle-based stereotypes and negative self-evaluations due to muscle mass.

-**Methods**: Two independent samples were recruited online at different time points.
-The first sample consisted of 300 adult men, with a mean age of 29.98 (*SD* = 7.81) years and a mean BMI of 22.75 (*SD* = 2.56) kg/m2.
-The second sample also contained 300 adult men who had a mean age of 29.5 (*SD* = 7.50) years and a mean BMI of 23.06 (*SD* = 2.59) kg/m2.
-Exploratory factor analysis (EFA) was used in the first sample to explore the factor structure of the MBIS.
-Confirmatory factor analysis (CFA) was used in the second sample to confirm the factor structure of the MBIS derived from EFA.
-Within the second sample, reliability and validity of the MBIS were also explored.

-**Results**: The MBIS showed a three-factor structure in EFA, which was confirmed in CFA with good model fit.
-The total scale score of the MBIS showed high internal consistency reliability (*α* = .94) and high two-week test-retest reliability (ICC = .86).
-The MBIS also demonstrated construct validity by presenting significant correlations with theoretically related constructs (e.g., weight bias internalization and muscularity-oriented body image and eating disturbances).

-**Conclusion**: The newly developed MBIS can be a valuable and promising tool for assessing muscle bias in men.
-It may help understand the role of such perception biases in the development and maintenance of muscularity-oriented body image and eating disturbances.
+The present study developed the Muscularity Bias Internalization Scale (MBIS), a measure of muscularity bias internalization, which assesses the extent to which an individual endorses muscularity-based stereotypes and engages in negative self-evaluations due to muscularity.
+In Study 1, a pool of candidate items was developed.
+By using exploratory factor analysis (EFA) on a sample of 300 Chinese adult men (M<SUB>*age*</SUB> = 29.98 years, *SD* = 7.81), 14 items from the item pool were retained.
+The 14-item MBIS contained three factors.
+In Study 2, the second sample of 300 Chinese adult men (M<SUB>*age*</SUB> = 29.50 years, *SD* = 7.50) was used to confirm the factor structure of the MBIS, as well as to examine its reliability and validity.
+Confirmatory factor analysis (CFA) further confirmed the three-factor structure of the MBIS with a good model fit.
+The MBIS showed high internal consistency reliability and high two-week test-retest reliability.
+The MBIS also showed good construct validity with measures of drive for muscularity, muscularity-oriented disordered eating, and muscle dysmorphia symptoms.
+The newly developed MBIS may help understand the role of muscularity bias internalization in the development and maintenance of muscularity-oriented body image and muscularity-oriented disordered eating.